nvictor/prints/agile.md

 * Unlike "sprint planning", which focuses on planning the next immediate sprint, this session aims to look a few sprints ahead.

-* Cooking analogy: grooming is grocery shopping, sprint planning is mise en place, sprint is the cooking.
+* Cooking analogy: grooming is grocery shopping and meal preps, sprint planning is mise en place, sprint is the cooking.

 ### what's discussed during grooming